 Rocksteady Band is an external provider.
 Children are able to work together in a group as a band with them learning how to play different instruments and with some vocal coaching for one 30 minute lesson per week.
-They practise modern pop songs and they then perform to their parents once per term.
+They practise modern pop songs and they then perform to their parents and their peers once per term.

-As this is an external provider there is an associated cost of £34.85 per month.
+As this is an external provider there is an associated cost of £42.79 per month.
 This can be subsidised for children in receipt of Pupil Premium or Armed Forces (Services) funding.
+Rocksteady provide a bursary to cover the costs for one child per year.
+This is aimed at children who are in receipt of Pupil Premium.